 Holy Family Catholic School teaches students to use technology as a tool for acquiring and sharing knowledge.
 Classroom instruction may be enriched by the integration of technology to support learning in content areas.
 Technology programs provide opportunities for individual pacing and sequencing of learning, collaboration with peers, and illustrations and interactive simulations that help students have a deeper understanding of concepts.
-In addition to computer-assisted instruction, students from first through eighth grade attend the computer lab to receive training for technology applications.
-This instruction prepares students to use the computer for personal productivity, which will be used in high school and beyond.
+In addition to computer-assisted instruction, students from first through sixth grade attend the computer lab to receive training in technology applications.
+This instruction prepares students to use the computer for personal productivity, which will be used throughout middle school and into high school and beyond.

-The Technology Applications curriculum used by most accredited schools in Texas serves as the foundation for all instruction in technology from first through the eighth grade at Holy Family.
-While the curriculum objectives change considerably through the years, the curriculum follows six strands based on the National Educational Technology Standards for Students (NETS•S) and performance indicators developed by the International Society for Technology in Education (ISTE): creativity and innovation; communication and collaboration; research and information fluency; critical thinking, problem solving, and decision making; digital citizenship; and technology operations and concepts.
+The Technology Applications curriculum used by most accredited schools in Texas serves as the foundation for all instruction in technology from first through sixth grade at Holy Family.
+While the curriculum objectives change considerably through the years, the curriculum follows six strands based on the National Educational Technology Standards for Students (NETS•S) and performance indicators developed by the International Society for Technology in Education (ISTE): creativity and innovation; communication and collaboration; research and information fluency; critical thinking, problem-solving, and decision making; digital citizenship; and technology operations and concepts.

 Through the study of the six strands in technology applications, students use creative thinking and innovative processes to construct knowledge and develop products.
-Students communicate and collaborate both locally and globally to reinforce and promote learning.
+Students communicate and collaborate to reinforce and promote learning.
 Research and information fluency includes the acquisition and evaluation of digital content.
-Students develop critical-thinking, problem-solving, and decision-making skills by collecting, analyzing, and reporting digital information.
+Students develop critical thinking, problem-solving, and decision-making skills by collecting, analyzing, and reporting digital information.
 Students practice digital citizenship by behaving responsibly while using technology tools and resources.
-Through the study of technology operations and concepts, students learn technology-related terms, concepts, and data input strategies.
+Through the study of technology operations and concepts, students learn technology-related terms, concepts, and how computers work.

 CIPA is a federal law enacted by Congress in 2000 to protect children using school, college, and library computers from offensive internet content.
 Our filter meets or exceeds the requirements of CIPA and helps to protect our network.
-The schools Technology and Internet Acceptable Use Policy meets and exceeds all requirements of CIPA.
+The school's Technology and Internet Acceptable Use Policy meets and exceeds all requirements of CIPA.
 All parents will be asked to sign that they agree to uphold the acceptable use policy for technology, in school-related activities and away from school.
-Students in second grade and above will be asked to sit in as well.
+Students in second grade and above will be asked to sign it as well.